NAP-Tuning: Neural Augmented Prompt Tuning for Adversarially Robust Vision-Language Models: Experiments

-We analyze the impact of TokenRefiner network depth on model performance using Oxford Flowers (simpler task) and ImageNet (more challenging task).
-Fig. \ref{fig:token} presents clean and robust accuracy across different TokenRefiner layer configurations.
-Results demonstrate that TokenRefiner is essential for model convergence—its absence (layer = 0) prevents the model from converging under 5-step PGD training, resulting in poor performance (4.6\% clean accuracy on ImageNet, 25.8\% on Oxford Flowers).
-Performance improves substantially as layers increase from 0 to 2, with ImageNet clean accuracy rising from 4.6\% to 54.4\% and robust accuracy from 1.9\% to 28.0\%.
-Similarly, Oxford Flowers shows improvements from 25.8\% to 96.1\% (clean) and from 15.1\% to 86.6\% (robust).
-Performance stabilizes beyond 2 layers, leading us to select a 2-layer architecture for our final implementation.
-Notably, unlike previous approaches such as FAP~\cite{zhou2024few} and APD~\cite{luo2024adversarial}, which lack specialized prompt structure designs and are therefore limited to weaker adversarial search strategies, our TokenRefiner enables convergence under stronger adversarial perturbations.
-The consistent pattern across datasets of varying complexity suggests our approach generalizes well without requiring task-specific architectural adjustments.
+We investigate the impact of TokenRefiner network depth on model performance using Oxford Flowers (simpler task) and ImageNet (complex task) in Fig.~\ref{fig:token}.
+The results reveal that the TokenRefiner is not merely an enhancement but a prerequisite for optimization stability.
+Specifically, removing the module (layer = 0) leads to model collapse under 5-step PGD adversarial training, resulting in near-random performance on both datasets.
+However, increasing the depth to just 2 layers resolves this instability, yielding dramatic improvements that restore both clean and robust accuracy to competitive levels.
+Beyond this point, performance saturates, justifying our selection of a 2-layer architecture as the optimal configuration.
+Notably, this structural stability distinguishes our approach from previous methods like FAP~\cite{zhou2024few} and APD~\cite{luo2024adversarial}; whereas those methods suffer from convergence issues under strong adversarial search, our TokenRefiner enables robust optimization even under rigorous perturbation constraints.
+This consistent behavior across datasets of varying complexity confirms that our design generalizes well without necessitating task-specific tuning.